treasury of the Cathedral of Trier

 How long should I spend visiting?

-Visitors typically spend about one to two hours exploring the treasury to fully appreciate the exhibits.
+Visitors typically spend about one to two hours exploring the treasury, depending on their level of interest in the artifacts.

 Is photography allowed?